 Dr. Virginie Cobigo is an Associate Professor in the School of Psychology, University of Ottawa.
-She is also a Clinical Psychologist, and a Senior Researcher at the Centre for Research on Educational and Community Services (CRECS).
+She is also a Clinical Psychologist and a Senior Researcher at the Centre for Research on Educational and Community Services (CRECS).
 She has 15 years of experience working with persons with IDD in Canada, France and England.
-Her research supports evidence-based practice and informed decision-making to promote the social inclusion of persons with intellectual and developmental disabilities.
+Her research supports evidence-based practice and informed decision-making to promote the social inclusion of persons with IDD.
 She works with service agencies to support them in building their capacity to monitor outcomes and use evidence for decision-making.
 She is also contributing to the sector through her membership in the Regroupement des partenaires francophones, training sessions offered through La Resource to agencies staff throughout the province, and workshops offered to the Mouvement Personnes d’Abord in Ottawa.

 Dr. Rosemary Lysaght

 Dr. Rosemary Lysaght is Associate Director (OT) for the School of Rehabilitation Therapy at Queen’s University and an Associate Professor in the Occupational Therapy Program.
 Her primary research focus relates to work participation and social inclusion of persons who experience social exclusion, particularly those with intellectual and mental health disabilities.
 For almost 20 years she has been leading research and evaluation studies in Canada, the U.S., and internationally and studied both traditional and non-traditional models for promoting work and productivity.
-As a practitioner, Dr. Lysaght has worked with persons living intellectual disabilities, with serious mental illness, work injuries, and other challenges in programs addressing employment, inclusion and community living.
+As a practitioner, Dr. Lysaght has worked with persons living intellectual disabilities, serious mental illness, work injuries, and other challenges in programs addressing employment, inclusion and community living.

 Dr. Lynn Martin